 The name Côte d’Or originates from the Autumn colouring of the 37-mile-long and half mile-wide ripening vineyards which look like a continuous slope of gold.
-The Côte d’Or is divided into two regions, the Côte de Nuits which is north of the town of Beaune is home of the most famous reds, and the Côte de Beaune, which is south of Beaune and is famous principally for its white wines.
+The Côte d’Or is divided into two regions, the Côte de Nuits which is north of the town of Beaune, is home of the most famous reds, and the Côte de Beaune, which is south of Beaune, and is famous principally for its white wines.
 The only Grand Cru red that is produced in the Côte de Beaune is Corton.

 Located farther north are the regions of Chablis and Auxerrois.
-South of the Côte d’Or are the regions of Côte Chalonnais and Mâconnais and are important wine growing regions, although historically a level or more below the Côte d’Or.
+South of the Côte d’Or are the regions of Côte Chalonnais and Mâconnais which are important wine growing regions, although historically a level or more below the Côte d’Or.
 Even though there are no Grand Crus, the villages of Mercurey and Givry in the Chalonnais, and Pouilly-Fuisse in the Mâconnais are well known for producing premier wines.

-Some of the villages that have become famous for producing Burgundy are Vougeot, Chambolle-Musigny, Gevrey-Chambertin, Morey-St-Denis, Vosne-Romanée, Nuits-St-George, Aloxe-Corton, Puligny-Montrachet, and Chassagne-Montrachet, Pommard, Santenay, Fixin, and Meursault.
+Some of the villages that have become famous for producing burgundy are Vougeot, Chambolle-Musigny, Gevrey-Chambertin, Morey-St-Denis, Vosne-Romanée, Nuits-St-George, Aloxe-Corton, Puligny-Montrachet, and Chassagne-Montrachet, Pommard, Santenay, Fixin, and Meursault.

-The Pinot Noir is the principal red wine grape used in the Côte d’Or, and used in the Chalonnais and Mâconnais.
+Pinot Noir is the principal red wine grape used in the Côte d’Or, and it is used in the Chalonnais and Mâconnais.
 Gamay is the principal red wine grape used in the Beaujolais and Mâconnais.
 Chardonnay grapes are used throughout Burgundy for white wine.
 The Aligoté is a secondary quality grape which produces an agreeable wine for local consumption.
 It used to be served before the Tastevin dinners many years ago, it is the favorite wine growers’ wine to be drunk in the vineyards.

-For nearly two thousand years these great Burgundy wines have been celebrated throughout the civilized world.
-The poet Petrarch wrote of the wines of Beaune; Erasmus said that he would rather drink Burgundy than command all the armies of France, and Chambertin was the favorite wine of Napoleon.
-Fine Burgundy is neither very easy to come by, nor very cheap.
+For nearly two thousand years these great burgundy wines have been celebrated throughout the civilized world.
+The poet Petrarch wrote of the wines of Beaune; Erasmus said that he would rather drink burgundy than command all the armies of France, and Chambertin was the favorite wine of Napoleon.
+Fine burgundy is neither very easy to come by, nor very cheap.
 The vineyards are pitifully small (Romanée Conti, for example, consists of five acres).
-The best Burgundies are those bottled by the little vignerons who own the vineyards and cultivate the vines.
+The best burgundies are those bottled by the little vignerons who own the vineyards and cultivate the vines.

 The Grand Cru wines that are produced in the Côte de Nuits by village are: